jonathondilworth/depth-driven-knowledge-retrieval/README.md

 ## Roadmap

-- **Initial Phase (2-4 weeks):** Reproducing experimental results, dataset reconstruction, and issuing any corrections (if necessary).
+- **Initial Phase (2-4 weeks):** Reproducing experimental results, dataset reconstruction, and issuing any thesis corrections (if necessary).
 - **Extending Existing Work (1-2 month/s):** Improved methodology and experimental implementation, demonstrating transferability in retrieval gains for downstream biomedical QA.
 - **Exploratory research (ongoing):** Proof/lemma for inclusion in writing/paper showing that a transitive reduction of the quasi-ordering discussed in aims & objectives (4) does not collapse to pure hierarchy *(this was something I was initially concerned about)*, then move to better understand which model/s and curvature/s might best suit the task, conduct experiments and report results.
 Develop a framework to allow for easy adoption of this approach.